-Bedsores can progress from a slight discoloration of the skin to a serious medical condition in a matter of hours.
+Bedsores can progress from slight discoloration of the skin to a serious medical condition in a matter of hours.
 Medical professionals organize bedsores into different degrees of severity.
-The purpose of these categories is to both determine the breadth of damage and possible types of treatment.
-Each stage of bedsore is recognizable by its typical characteristics on the scale bedsore injuries.
+The purpose of these categories is to determine the breadth of damage and possible types of treatment.
+Each stage of a bedsore is recognizable by its typical characteristics on the scale bedsore injuries.

 Stage I bedsores are the beginning.
 There won’t be any breaks in the skin yet.
 Instead, the skin will begin showing signs of discoloration.
-For light-skinned patients, the sore will be a red color; in darker skinned patients, the skin may become purple or will have an ashen hue.
+For light-skinned patients, the sore will be a red color; in darker-skinned patients, the skin may become purple or will have an ashen hue.
 In some people, discoloration won’t be visible to a non-professional.

-It is also possible to distinguish a bedsore from slight skin irritation by pressing on the discolored area.
+It is also possible to distinguish bedsores from slight skin irritation by pressing on the discolored area.
 If it is a bedsore, then the skin will remain red and not show a white coloring.
 Beyond discoloration, bedsores cause mild pain, itchiness, and general irritation.
 If touched, a Stage I bedsore may feel warm or spongey.
 In some cases, the skin may also feel cooler than the surrounding area, and contact may cause pain.